DCP – Transfer Files Between Linux Hosts Using Peer-to-Peer Network

 In this command, -o specifies the SSH options to use for the transfer.
 The -e none option disables SSH encryption, since DCP already provides encryption.
 The -o StrictHostKeyChecking=no option disables strict host key checking, which can be useful when connecting to a host for the first time.

 While DCP is a powerful tool for transferring files between Linux hosts, it can sometimes encounter issues during the transfer process.
-In this section, we will discuss some of the common problems that you might encounter while using DCP, as well as some troubleshooting tips for addressing these issues.
+Here are some common problems and their solutions

 Conclusion